dilipraj28/SGPA-Calculator/README.md

 # SGPA-Calculator
-A Web based calculator which let VTU students to calculate their SGPA easily. visit -  https://dilipraj28.github.io/SGPA-Calculator/

 ## Description
 Calculating SGPA from random alphabetic grades is a cumbersome problem that each VTU student faces.
 This Project is an attempt to make it easy for VTU students to calculate SGPA  from their grades within a minutes.
 Currently one can calculate SGPA for 1st Year grades but we plan to extend it for all the years.